goyalpramod/goyalpramod.github.io/_projects/breaking_down_comfyui.markdown

 image: assets/cover_images/img6.webp
 ---

-I have been building [Virgil] with my brother ([Dhanajaya]), We love tech, ai and art. and we have always been dishearted by how complex most ai generation platforms are either too complex (comfyUI) or ask for a subscription for their simpler UI.
+I have been building [Virgil] with my brother ([Dhananjaya]), We love tech, ai and art. and we have always been dishearted by how complex most ai generation platforms are either too complex (comfyUI) or ask for a subscription for their simpler UI.

 That's why we set out to build virgil, one platform where you could create with AI without limitations and as simple as possible.